-Proposed uses for the Western Oregon Exposition (WOE) Fairgrounds include: general fairground events (including but not limited to livestock shows, events and sales; pet shows, events and sales; horse

-Exhibit 'B' to Ordinance No 2929 February 24, 2006 shows, events and sales; car shows, events and sales; bazaars; craft shows); special civic events (including but not limited to circuses, concerts and gatherings, community garage sales); and other events consistent with or ancillary to the above uses.
+Proposed uses for the Western Oregon Exposition (WOE) Fairgrounds include: general fairground events (including but not limited to livestock shows, events and sales; pet shows, events and sales; horse shows, events and sales; car shows, events and sales; bazaars; craft shows); special civic events (including but not limited to circuses, concerts and gatherings, community garage sales); and other events consistent with or ancillary to the above uses.
 Ancillary uses include a resident caretaker and overnight RV camping (for attendants of events).